Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “I’ve never been that either.”

 “I believe the difference between the two is quite minute in some senses.
-In other however—well, suffice it to say I appreciate staring as opposed to other reactions.”
+In others however—well, suffice it to say I appreciate staring as opposed to other reactions.
+Some cities would not let me past the gates—or even in range of the walls.
+Nor will I blame them for that.”

 As they caught sight of Erin and Gazi, some of the adults stared.
 But a gang of Drakes and a few Gnolls pointed at Erin instead.
 One of the children ran up to the two and then away.
 It was a boy Drake—at least, she thought it was.